The Case for Doing Nothing

 But is all of this busyness and constant need for productivity good for us?
 Probably not.

-The negative impact of busyness
+The negative impact of being busy

 The article points out that living a life ruled by busyness can lead to serious and negative consequences if we're not careful, citing that "instances of burnout, anxiety disorders and stress-related diseases are on the rise."